kennywlino/reading-notes/code-301/class-01.md

 React allows us to create components to create our UIs.
 Because components are reusable and modular, they can help us write much more organized code without having repetitive code.

 ## Component-Based Architecture
-Answers base on this [tutorialspoint article](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm).
+Answers based on this [tutorialspoint article](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm).

 1. What is a "component"?